Chair: Timothy H. Parker

 The diverse adaptations of plants to their abiotic and biotic environments from ecological and evolutionary perspectives.
 Lectures will address effects of climatic factors (water, light, temperature) and soils on plant morphology, physiology, growth, and reproduction, and the complex relationships of plants with other forms of life, especially insects.
 The laboratory will include several research projects and field trips.
 Three lectures and one three-hour laboratory per week.
 Applies to the Ecology/Evolution major requirement.
 Prerequisites: Biology 111, 112.
 Offered in alternate years.
 Lab fee: maximum $20.

 This course will place a strong emphasis on conceptual understanding of statistical methods and their proper application to research questions in biology.
 We will cover descriptive, inferential, and comparative statistics while highlighting hypothesis testing and appropriate experimental design.
 Topics will include parametric (normal) and nonparametric analyses of continuous and categorical variables to include t-tests, chi-square tests, correlation analysis, simple linear regression, and analyses of variance.
 Student achievement will be assessed through case studies, homework problems, and exams.
 Prerequisite: junior or senior standing in BBMB, biology or biology-combined majors.
 May not be offered every year.

-In this field-oriented laboratory, students will explore aspects of plant form and growth, acquire basic skills for plant identification, and learn to recognize on sight the most common plant families in the western United States.
+In this field-oriented laboratory, students will explore aspects of body form and growth that characterize different plant groups, acquire basic skills for plant identification, and learn to recognize on sight the most common plant families in the western United States.
 At least one lab will be substituted by a field trip, and all students will be required to make a plant collection.
 This lab course is designed for biology majors, and meets concurrently with Biology 129.
 One three-hour laboratory per week.
-Fulfills the Ecology/Evolution major requirement.
+Applies to the Ecology/Evolution major requirement.
 Prerequisite: Biology 112.
 Lab fee: maximum $20.

 256 Regional Biology